-Some experiments in electrophysiology require sending out a trigger pulse at a defined time point after starting the scanning process, e.g., for experiments with delayed electrical stimulation after a defined time of recording the steady state of the non-stimulated cell.
-For this type of experiment the trigger option Trigger OUT on Frames has to be used (Fig. 19).
+In electrophysiology experiments can require sending out a trigger pulse at a defined time point after starting the scanning process, e.g., for experiments with delayed electrical stimulation after a defined time of recording the steady state of the non-stimulated cell.
+For this type of experiment the trigger option Trigger OUT on Frames has to be used (Figure 19).